codeface-io/SwiftObserver/README.md

 - Meaningful naming
 - Focus on meaning rather than on technicalities
 - Very few but universal concepts / types
-- No arbitrary, contrived or technical metaphors (like disposable, dispose bag, signal, emitter, stream ...)
+- No arbitrary, contrived or technical metaphors (like disposable, dispose bag, signal, emitter, stream, subscribing etc.)

    > A note on "signals": Many reactive libraries use "signal" as a metaphor, but in an incorrect and, therefor, more confusing than helpful way, suggesting the signal is what's being observed.
 Our appropriate context of reference here is information theory, where a signal is what's being technically transmitted from a source to a receiver.
 By observing the source, the receiver receives a signal which conveys messages.
 One observes the lighthouse itself, not the light it emits.
 So: When correctly applying the metaphor to reactive programming, the signal corresponds to the actual data that observables send to observers.

+- No inconsistent metaphors, meaning: no combination of incompatible metaphors that stem from completely different domains like: "subscribing" to a "signal"
 - Call observation and mappings directly on observables (no mediating property)
    - (comparison to RxSwift would be illuminating here ...)
 - SwiftObserver is pragmatic and doesn't overgeneralize the *Observer Pattern*, i.e. it doesn't go overboard with the metaphor of *data streams* but keeps things more simple, real-world oriented and meaningful to an actual application domain.
 - Create the source with chain of mappings in one line